Compared & Ranked

 Privacy Comparison

 Not all step counters treat your data the same way.
 Some apps need nothing beyond your step count.
 Others want your GPS location, your contacts list, and permission to serve you targeted ads.
-Here's how the apps we tested compare:
+Here's how the apps in this guide compare:

 AppGPS RequiredAccount RequiredAds / TrackingData Sharing